cefn/typescript-karma-counter/README.md

 After launching the application should be available at http://localhost:8080

+You can use the 'Debug App' target in the VSCode [launch.json](.vscode/launch.json) to interactively debug [app.tsx](./src/app.tsx) from within an IDE with Typescript sourcemapping.

-# Run the tests
+## Run the tests

 ```
 pnpm run test
 ```

-# Debug the tests
+## Debug the tests

 ```
 pnpm karma start --browsers Chrome
 ```

+After launching the test suite can be run at http://localhost:9876/debug.html

-After launching, you should be able to use the Test target in the VSCode [launch.json](.vscode/launch.json) to interactively debug [app.test.tsx](./test/app.test.tsx)
+You can use the 'Debug Tests' target in the VSCode [launch.json](.vscode/launch.json) to interactively debug e.g. [app.test.tsx](./test/app.test.tsx) from within an IDE with Typescript sourcemapping.

 # About the App